You are listening to the Sean Hannity Radio Show podcast.

 That's right out of the art of the deal.

-And he talked about Trump International Golf links in Scotland, just like you know, the woman rink in New York.
+And he talked about Trump International golf links in Scotland, just like, you know, the Woman Rink in New York.

-Separate yourself from the whiny complaining crowd.
+Separate yourself from the whiny, complaining crowd.

 You can create your own luck.

-Be passionate, it's the only way to move mountains, building, you know, another golf club story.
+It's the only way to move mountains, building, you know, another golf club story.

-Don't let don't let fear stop you.
+Don't let fear stop you.

-Somebody told me once there's a book, I never read it, but I get everything out of the title, you know, and it's a really simple one, and that is Feel the Fear and Do It Anyway.
+Somebody told me once, there's a book, I never read it, but I get everything out of the title, you know, and it's a really simple one, and that is feel the fear and do it anyway.

-I was not exactly comfortable my first day on the radio, my first day given a speech or my first day on TV, but if you don't push through that fear, and some people don't, some people get paralyzed by it, and it stops them.
+I was not exactly comfortable my first day on the radio, my first day giving a speech or my first day on TV.

-And they never get the advice from that that older person with perspective, don't worry, that fear doesn't last forever.
+And they never get the advice from that older person with prospectus.

 You know, once you push through it a few times, you'll be fine.

-How many people scared to death to ever try being a guest on my television show, and then I've walked through.
+I can't tell you how many people in my life I have given that advice to, how many people scared to death to ever try being a guest on my television show, and that I've walked through.

 I've heard her do it.

-And say, all right, now don't be nervous, take a deep breath, and just focus on what you want to say.
+Take a deep breath and just focus on what you want to say, not her telling them what to say.

-You know, one time I was on TV, I don't know if you remember the Terry Shivo case, and there was this very kind, wonderful, nice woman that had taken care of Terry Shivo, and that thought that there was some legitimacy to the argument that Terry Shivo had some level of awareness and wanted to tell her story, and she'd never been on TV before, and she's she's pretty she's physically nervous.
+I don't know if you remember the Terry Shaivo case, and there was this very kind, wonderful, nice woman that had taken care of Terry Shaivo and that thought that there was some legitimacy to the argument, that Terry Shaivo had some level of awareness and wanted to tell her story.

-It was it was transparent.
+It was transparent.

 And I'm like, just look me in the eye.

-Not in a bad way, not in a mean way, but in a way to grab her attention.
+And I kind of grabbed her hand and squeezed it, not in a bad way, not in a mean way, but in a way to grab her attention and kind of shocked her out of her head.

-Your mind begins to spin, then those thoughts create more and more feelings, more and more feelings, more and more thoughts.
+Then those thoughts create more and more feelings, more and more feelings, more and more thoughts.

 And emotionally and physically, you know, it can impact your whole life.